 My, how times change.
 The idea of using electricity to cook in an RV would have seemed crazy 10 years ago, but not anymore.
 What changed?
 Advances in lithium battery technology and the popularity and availability of RV induction cooktops.
 We’ve already discussed the benefits of lithium ion batteries in previous articles, so there’s no need to discuss them again here.
 Induction cooking, on the other hand, is a technology that is still obscure in many circles.
-In this article, we will discuss how induction cooking works, the pros and cons of using an induction cook top, and why every RV owner should own one.
+In this article, we will provide a review of the True Induction Dual RV Cooktop and how induction cooking works.

 What is Induction Cooking?